Chainedster/CityLife/.github/ISSUE_TEMPLATE/bug-report.md

 ---
 name: Bug Report
-about: Create a report to help us improve WildCard
+about: Create a bug report to help CityLife Roleplay better fix their bugs.
 title: ''
 labels: Bug
 assignees: ''